rust-lang/rfcs/text/add-bf16-f64f64-and-f80-type.md

 # Motivation
 [motivation]: #motivation

-The types listed above may be widely used in existing native code, but not available on all targets.
-Their underlying representations are quite different from 16-bit and 128-bit binary floating format defined in IEEE-754.
+The types listed above may be widely used in existing native code, but are not available on all targets.
+Their underlying representations are quite different from 16-bit and 128-bit binary floating format defined in IEEE 754.

-In respective targets (namely PowerPC and x86), the target-specific extended types are referenced by `long double`, which makes `long double` ambiguous in context of FFI.
-Thus defining `c_longdouble` should help interoperating with C code with `long double` type.
+In respective targets (namely PowerPC and x86), the target-specific extended types are referenced by `long double`, which makes `long double` ambiguous in the context of FFI.
+Thus defining `c_longdouble` should help interoperating with C code using the `long double` type.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation